sooprim/User-Feedback-System/README.md

 ```bash
 npm run server
 ```
-This is to have the JSON server up and running on port 5618 (my student ID).
+This is to have the JSON server up and running on port 5618.
 Then, you will run in another gitbash terminal:
 ```bash
 npm run dev